 I strolled through the neighborhood of beautiful houses All of which I had written Down the long dark street Past the cemetery Where all the tombstones Had my small white face.
 Over my shoulder burned the lamp Of the moon.
 The pages, in the wind, flew, were fluffed and ruffled Like water by stones into a

 Lynn Emanuel was born in Mt.
 Kisco, New York, on March 14, 1949.
 She received an MFA from the University of Iowa, an MA from City College of New York, and a BA from Bennington College.

-She is the author of five books of poetry: The Nerve of It: Poems New and Selected (University of Pittsburgh Press, 2015); Noose and Hook (University of Pittsburgh Press, 2010); Then, Suddenly (1999), which was awarded the Eric Matthieu King Award from the Academy of American Poets; The Dig (1992), which was selected by Gerald Stern for the National Poetry Series; and Hotel Fiesta (1984).
+She is the author of five books of poetry: The Nerve of It: Poems New and Selected (University of Pittsburgh Press, 2015), winner of the 2016 Lenore Marshall Poetry Prize; Noose and Hook (University of Pittsburgh Press, 2010); Then, Suddenly (University of Pittsburgh Press, 1999), which was awarded the Eric Matthieu King Award from the Academy of American Poets; The Dig (University of Illinois Press, 1992), which was selected by Gerald Stern for the National Poetry Series; and Hotel Fiesta (University of Georgia Press, 1984).

+Her honors include two fellowships from the National Endowment for the Arts and a fellowship from the Civitella Ranieri Foundation.
 Emanuel has taught at Bennington College, Vermont College, and Warren Wilson College, among others.
-Her honors include two fellowships from the National Endowment for the Arts and a fellowship from the Ranieri Foundation.
-She is currently a professor of English and creative writing at the University of Pittsburgh.
+She is currently a professor of English and Creative Writing at the University of Pittsburgh.